Solace Asia

 Solace Asia is a Malaysian-based drug and alcohol rehab and was the first of its type to be established in Malaysia.
 The drug rehabilitation facility is headquartered in Kuala Lumpur and Selangor.

 Background

-Malaysian media in recent times has discussed the possibility of the country promoting medical tourism in the country.
+Malaysian media in recent times has discussed the possibility of the government promoting medical tourism in the region.
 One area of medical tourism that the country had little coverage was drug therapy and drug rehabilitation.
 After a gap in the market, Solace Asia was launched as a 50-room treatment facility in Sabah, Malaysia.
 After its launch, it was stated that the treatment facility would offer "treatment for chemical addictions such as drugs and behavioural ones such as gambling besides depression and stress".
 The patients include high-profile individuals battling addiction from Southeast Asia, including countries like Singapore.
-Originally headquartered in Kota Kinabalu, to cater to the increasing demand for addiction rehab services in peninsular Malaysia, in October 2019 the organization has relocated its facility to Kuala Lumpur and rebranded itself under the new name of Solace Asia from Solace Sabah.
+Originally headquartered in Kota Kinabalu, to cater to the increasing demand for addiction rehab services in peninsular Malaysia, in October 2019 the organization relocated its facility to Kuala Lumpur and rebranded itself under the new name of Solace Asia from Solace Sabah.